samaralone1995/AVIator/README.md

 1. Portable executable injection which involves writing malicious code directly into the process (without a file on disk) then invoking execution with either additional code or by creating a remote thread.
 The displacement of the injected code introduces the additional requirement for functionality to remap memory references.
 Variations of this method such as reflective DLL injection (writing a self-mapping DLL into a process) and memory module (map DLL when writing into process) overcome the address relocation issue.

-2. Thread execution hijacking which involves injecting malicious code or the path to a DLL into a thread of a process.
-Similar to Process Hollowing, the thread must first be suspended.

 ### Usage

 The application has a form which consists of three main inputs (See screenshot bellow):